We may earn affiliate commissions for the recommended products. Learn more.

 Another hotly debated issue regarding VPNs and Tor is trustworthiness.
 Now, a conspiracy-minded individual will tell you that neither is 100% trustworthy, and there’s some truth to that.
 But the real answer is much more complicated.

 Tor is trustworthy because it’s open-source and privacy-ensuring from a technical standpoint.
 To reiterate, your traffic is routed through multiple relays and encrypted numerous times, meaning there’s no single point of failure.
-However, since volunteers provide the nodes, there’s a chance that ill-intentioned parties, such as hackers or government authorities, run some.
+However, since volunteers provide the nodes, there’s a chance that ill-intentioned parties, such as malicious hackers or government authorities, run some.

 On the flip side, VPNs can vary in level of trustworthiness.
 Here are a few aspects that distinguish the most reliable no-logs VPN services.